 We keep our cube separated into 3 boxes for rares, uncommons, and commons.
 That way, we can put together home-made booster packs quickly by drawing cards at random in appropriate portions: first deal a number of upside-down piles of 10 commons.
 Then 3 uncommons.
 Then a rare.
 It takes about a minute per pack.

 The results of our cube greatly exceeded our expectations.
 We’ve had a blast, and each draft comes out very differently despite drawing from the same cube.
-We’ve never enjoyed Magic more.
+Drafting from this cube was the most enjoyable way we’ve played Magic the Gathering together as a family.

 Obtaining Magic the Gathering Rares for Cheap